 Keep it practical

-While style can help us relax, function has an important role as well.
+While style can help us relax, the function has an important role as well.

 Applying winter trends